dandob1/Registrar_System_with_Chatbot/README.md

 Please view my Receipt_Analyzer project for more AI powered applications.

+Note: Code was all chunked into main.py for ease of upload.. chatbot code is at the very bottom.

 ## Technologies Used
  - Backend: Python (Flask), SQLite
  - Frontend: HTML, CSS, JavaScript